PageView

 Q: How much does a 3-bedroom vacation rental make in Scottsdale?

 A: Yes.
-Scottsdale offers a long high season (October–April), diverse demand drivers, strong appreciation, and relatively friendly STR regulations.
-It's best suited for investors with budgets in the $400K–$800K range who want both cash flow and appreciation.
-Focus on properties that can perform at or above the 75th percentile through amenities and positioning.
+Scottsdale offers a long peak tourism season, diverse demand drivers, strong home appreciation, and relatively favorable short-term rental regulations compared with many Arizona markets.
+It’s generally best suited for investors with budgets between $400,000 and $800,000 seeking a balance of cash flow and appreciation.
+Properties with premium amenities and strong marketing are more likely to perform at or above the 75th percentile.

 Q: What is the best area in Scottsdale for Airbnb investment?

-A: It depends on your strategy.
-Old Town is best for high-occupancy condos targeting younger travelers.
-North Scottsdale excels for luxury homes with pools.
-McCormick Ranch and Gainey Ranch offer solid mid-range family-friendly performance.
+A: The best neighborhood depends on your investment strategy.
+Old Town Scottsdale is ideal for high-occupancy condos catering to younger travelers.
+North Scottsdale performs well for luxury vacation homes with pools, while McCormick Ranch and Gainey Ranch offer strong family-oriented demand and consistent mid-range performance.

-A: Peak season runs from October through April, with the highest revenue months being January through March.
-Summer (June–August) is the slow season due to extreme heat.
+A: Scottsdale’s busiest season generally runs from October through April, with the highest revenue typically occurring between January and March.
+Summer, particularly June through August, is the slowest period due to extreme temperatures.

 Ready to invest in a Scottsdale short term rental?
 The Short Term Shop’s team of STR-specialized agents can help you find the right property in the right Scottsdale neighborhood.
 Visit theshorttermshop.com or contact us today to get started.